-A common question we get asked when it comes to gutters and gutter guards is “Are gutter guards worth it?”
+A common question we get asked when it comes to gutters and gutter guards is, “Are gutter guards worth it?”

-- The value behind gutter guards
+- The value behind gutter guards & what gutter guards do.

-- Issues with selecting the WRONG gutter guards
+- Issues with selecting the WRONG gutter guards.

-- What your best options are when it comes to selecting gutter guards
+- What your best options are when it comes to selecting gutter guards?

 That being said, let’s dive in and start by answering one of the most frequently asked gutter questions: